Defence Science and Technology Laboratory

 The Defence Science and Technology Laboratory (Dstl) is an executive agency of the Ministry of Defence of the United Kingdom.
 Its stated purpose is "to maximise the impact of science and technology for the defence and security of the UK".
-The agency is headed by Paul Hollinshead as its Chief Executive, with the board being chaired by Adrian Belton.
-Ministerial responsibility lies with the Minister for Defence Procurement.
+The agency is headed by Paul Hollinshead as its chief executive, with the board being chaired by Adrian Belton.
+Ministerial responsibility lies with the Minister of State for Defence Procurement and Industry.

 History

 Dstl was formed from the July 2001 split of the Defence Evaluation and Research Agency (DERA).
 Dstl was established to carry out and retain the science and technology work that is best done within government, while work that could be done by industry (forming the majority of DERA's activities) was transferred to Qinetiq, a government-owned company that was later floated on the stock exchange.

 Dstl absorbed the Home Office's Centre for Applied Science and Technology (CAST) in April 2018, taking on CAST's role to apply science and technology to support the Home Office's operations and frontline delivery, provide evidence to support policy, and perform certain regulatory functions.

-Dstl was a trading fund of the MOD from its formation until 2016, when it became an executive agency of the MOD.

 Organisation

 Most of Dstl's funding comes from the MOD, while a small portion comes from other government departments and commercial sources.
-In 2016/17, 91% of Dstl's £587m income came from the MOD.
+In 2016/17, 91% of Dstl's £587 million income came from the MOD.

 In April 2015, Dstl completed a major reorganisation, merging twelve operating departments into five divisions.
 The motivation behind this change was to enable more coherent and productive delivery to customers and simplify access routes for suppliers.